 Tutorials (up to 180 minutes) are available for beginner and introductory style presentations.

 Just to give you some hints about "high end":

 If you are willing to give a talk:

-First, you need to be registered as a participant (existing users find a link to register on their User settings page, new users click Register / New user).
-Then a link to submit a talk will be available on the User settings page.
+First, you need to be registered as a participant (existing users find a link to register on their Account settings page, new users click Login and register by creating an account).
+Then a link to submit a talk will be available on your Account settings page.
 You can also find this link in the Talks & events menu.

 Please leave remarks in the submission form.
 If you have questions, then mail the program committee at email@example.com.

 The venue will have space available for hacking sessions out of the schedule.
 If you have anything to contribute to hacking sessions, please notify the organizers so they can reserve hacking spaces.